-Researchers have sought to quantify the cognitive cost of shifting attention between tasks (Janssen, Brumby, Dowell, Chater & Howes, 2011) and have examined the reduced effect of interruptions that are limited to sub-tasks.
-For example, Gould et al. (2016) examined whether people who were interrupted by request to pause while entering data checked their input once they resumed working (fewer complex tasks) on the performance of the main task (Janssen & Brumby, 2010; Janssen, Brumby & Garnett, 2012).
+Researchers have sought to quantify the cognitive cost of shifting attention between tasks (Janssen et al., 2011) and have examined the reduced effect of interruptions that are limited to subtasks.
+For example, Gould et al. (2016) examined whether people who were interrupted by a request to pause while entering data (fewer complex tasks) checked their input once they resumed working on the performance of the main task (Janssen & Brumby, 2010; Janssen et al., 2012).
 A long or demanding interruption in task performance makes it more difficult to resume and continue the original task (Monk et al., 2008).
-On the other hand, refocusing on the task is more comfortable if the interruption's subject matter was related to the interrupted task (Czerwinski, Cutrell, & Horvitz, 2000).
-Finally, restarting a task after an interruption helps reduce potential mistakes in the task (Brumby, Cox, Back, & Gould, 2013).
+On the other hand, refocusing on the task is more comfortable if the subject matter of the interruption was related to the interrupted task (Czerwinski et al., 2000).
+In addition, restarting a task after an interruption may help reduce potential mistakes in the task (Brumby et al., 2013).

 1.2 Types of online interruptions: Are interruptions beneficial or disruptive?

-Most of the studies that examined interruptions in the context of human-computer interactions and computer-based work addressed external interruptions (Adler & Benbunan-Fich, 2013; Dabbish, Mark, & González, 2011).
+Most studies that have examined interruptions in the context of human-computer interactions and computer-based work addressed external interruptions (Adler & Benbunan-Fich, 2013; Dabbish et al., 2011).

-Mark et al. (2005) found that an interruption effect can be beneficial or detrimental: interruptions outside of the task's context were disruptive, while interruptions relating to the same context as the task were beneficial.
+Mark et al. (2005) found that an interruption effect can be beneficial or detrimental: interruptions outside of a task’s context were disruptive, whereas interruptions relating to the same context as the task were beneficial.
 An interruption harms work when it involves switching among tasks in different contexts and creates unnecessary work.
-Moreover, an interruption can cause one to forget the main task's focus (Cutrell, Czerwinski, & Horvitz, 2001).
-Alternatively, an interruption can effectively gain control over work in deciding when to respond to others (Wajcman & Rose, 2011) or gathering information (Mark et al., 2005).
+Moreover, an interruption can cause one to forget the main task’s focus (Cutrell et al., 2001).
+Alternatively, an interruption can effectively help people to gain control over work when deciding whether to respond to others (Wajcman & Rose, 2011) or when gathering information (Mark et al., 2005).

 1.3 Media Richness Theory

 Media Richness Theory is one of the most controversial theories that have emerged from studies on computer-mediated communication (Robert & Dennis, 2005).
-The theory posits differences among communication media regarding their “media richness” and transmitting different information types.
-According to the theory, task performance improves if the task's needs correspond with the communication medium's ability to transmit information.
-For example, face-to-face conversations are ranked as a communication medium that can transmit rich information suited to equivocal tasks (involving several explanations for the information transmitted).
-In contrast, communication media such as an informational brochure is ranked less suited to tasks lacking information.
-According to the theory, media richness is an inherent element of the medium.
-Therefore, its measurement is objective, and any communication medium has technical characteristics that necessarily attest to its richness.
-However, the conceptualization of richness as a given, measurable factor independent of the medium – that is, “the message is the richness”– raises important questions about whether it is possible to measure richness objectively.
+The theory posits that there are differences among communication media regarding media richness and the transmission of different information types.
+According to the theory, task performance improves if the task’s needs correspond with the communication medium’s ability to transmit information.
+For example, face-to-face conversations (such as those involving several explanations for the information transmitted) are ranked as a communication medium that can transmit rich information suited to equivocal tasks.
+In contrast, communication media such as an informational brochure are ranked as less suited to tasks lacking information.
+According to the theory, information richness is an inherent element of the medium.
+Therefore, measurement of information richness is objective, and any communication medium has technical characteristics that necessarily attest to its richness.
+However, the conceptualization of richness as a given, measurable factor independent of the medium—that is, “the message is the richness”—raises important questions about whether it is possible to measure richness objectively.

-Media Richness Theory has drawn a great deal of criticism.
-Most of it focused on the predictive quality of ranking richness, which the theory identifies as inherent and “natural.”
-The criticism leveled against Media Richness Theory in the various studies challenging.
-It has been directed at its classification of different media as rich or lean and lacking differentiation between the medium's technological suitability and its information.
+Media Richness Theory has drawn a great deal of criticism, most of it focused on the predictive quality of ranking richness, which the theory identifies as inherent and “natural.”
+In various studies, a criticism of Media Richness Theory has been directed at its classification of different media as rich or lean and its lack of differentiation between a medium’s technological suitability and its information.